Estaffieri/hang-in-there-boilerplate/README.md

 7/12: Added savedPostersGrid global variable.
 Added savePosterToGrid function.
 Debugged and refactored the showMyPoster button.
 Conducted function review, found bugs.

 7/13: Fixed duplication bug with savePosterToArray button.
 Renamed some confusing variable names.
 Added html to mini-poster class using interpolation to get saved posters page to populate.

+7/14: Removed unneeded global variables.
+Analyzed ternary statements for array populating.
+Concluded that ternaries functioned correctly but did not express developer empathy.
+Created switchPages function to dry up repetitive functions.
+Declared a querySelector for switchPages.
+Looped over page views, adding or removing the hidden attribute as declared.
+Added it to the relevant eventListeners.
+Removed old code and fixed spacing.

 ## Functionality Showcase